Eddiechich/Angular-Pics-array-URL/README.md

-# used to upload pics via array.
+# used to upload pics via array using URL.

 # Pictures